PEBC EE Exam Questions #9

 Answer: D

-Question 23.2: Which of the following is the mode of the transmission for the causative agent?
+Question 23.2: Which of the following is the mode of transmission for the causative agent?

 A. Through feces